p3r7/blog/_posts/2021-05-10-norns-community.md

 ---
 layout: post
-title: norns gallery
+title: Cataloging norns scripts
-description: A tale of cataloguing monome norns scripts
+description: A tale of cataloging monome norns scripts
-summary:
+summary: Or how to get to work with awesome people
 tags: [music,monome]
 ---